Background pattern

 ivabradine

-Read this label carefully before starting to take this medicine,because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this label, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you experience any side effects,consult yourdoctor orpharmacist,even if they are not listed in this label.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

-6.Contents of the pack and additional information
+Contents of the pack and other information

 1. What is Apredonav and what is it used for

-About stable angina (usually known as “angina”):
+About stable angina pectoris (commonly known as "angina"):

-Stable angina is a heart disease that occurs when the heart does not receive enough oxygen.
+Stable angina pectoris is a heart disease that occurs when the heart does not receive enough oxygen.
 The most common symptom of angina is chest pain or discomfort.

 About chronic heart failure: